 The THD performance of this soundbar is great at a normal volume around 80dB and will create a clean and pure sound.
 However, when pushed to its max volume, there’s a small jump in THD across the range, but this shouldn’t be audible to most, especially with real-life content.

 The Sony HT-S200F is a 2.1 soundbar system, which means it doesn’t have a dedicated center speaker.
 It uses the left and right speakers to create a sound in the center, which sounds more diffused and less clear compared to a discrete center, but the performance is still good overall.
-However, when sending a 5.1 surround sound signal to the bar, it is downmixed.
-It also doesn’t have a good bass performance, but this won’t matter as much since there’s not much bass on center channels to begin with.
+However, when sending a 5.1 surround sound signal to the bar, it's downmixed.
+It also doesn’t have a good bass performance, but this won’t matter as much since there isn't much bass on center channels to begin with.
 Voices still sound fairly clear and accurate, and the bar gets loud enough for most people.

 The Sony HT-S200F has poor performance with surround channels.
-The 2.1 configuration of the soundbar won't result in the most accurate and clear representation of surround objects in the soundstage.
+The soundbar's 2.1 configuration won't result in the most accurate and clear representation of surround objects in the soundstage.
 Everything is downmixed to stereo and doesn’t feel as real as a discrete surround experience offered by tower speakers.
 The overall sound profile is fairly bright as this soundbar lacks a lot of bass.
-This soundbar, like many other Sony's, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.
+This soundbar, like many other Sonys, has an always-on surround sound mode that causes a strange frequency response measurement, visible in our plot.

 The Sony S200F has the same poor enhancement features has the S100F.
-It doesn’t have Room Correction so this soundbar might sound differently depending on your room.
+It doesn’t have Room Correction, so this soundbar might sound differently depending on your room.
 On the upside, there are EQ presets such as 'Standard', 'Auto Sound', 'Music', and 'Cinema' available to help you find the best sound for your audio, and you can tweak the bass level too, which is nice.
 It also has a Dialogue Enhancement feature with the Voice Mode, which makes it easier to hear dialogue in movies, even at a lower volume.
 This bar is also advertised to have an always-on S-Force Front surround sound feature, which is common on Sony soundbars.